mipam007/aws/README.md

 Useful for testing:

-- Disk I/O alerts
-- Monitoring systems
+- EC2 EBS volumes
-- Log rotation behavior
+- Filesystem behavior
+- Any use case where you need persistent write activity from a running process

+The services simulate continuous file writes without interruption.

 ---